runjtu/awesome-and-novel-works-in-slam/README.md

 ## 3DGSNeRF

+Follow [[Songyou Peng](https://pengsongyou.github.io/)] for more endeavors on 3DGS, I will do supplement when I have time.

 Follow [[Jiheng Yang](https://github.com/yangjiheng/nerf_and_beyond_docs)] for more information on NeRF/3DGS/EVER, He will update news weekly, best Chinese community for NeRF/3DGS, I will do supplement when I have time.

 Follow [[ai kwea](https://github.com/kwea123)] for more practical experience on NeRF, I will do supplement when I have time.

 Follow [[Chongjie Ye](https://github.com/hugoycj)] for more practical experience on 3DGS, I will do supplement when I have time.

 * **EVER**: "Exact Volumetric Ellipsoid Rendering for Real-time View Synthesis", *arxiv 2024*.  [[Code](https://github.com/half-potato/ever_training)]